Starcounter/Docs/tutorial/expense-tracker/README.md

 ### Implement the Handler

 To act on the trigger, we'll create a handler in the code-behind.
-Since the view-model is bound to the `Person` objects that holds a reference to a collection of `Expense` objects, we only need to add an `Expense` object to the database, and it will immidiately be synched to the view-model and placed in the view.
+Since the view-model is bound to the `Person` object that holds a reference to a collection of `Expense` objects, we only need to add an `Expense` object to the database and it will immidiately be synched to the view-model and placed in the view.

 <div class="code-name">PersonJson.json.cs</div>